celest-dev/website/docs/functions/env-variables.md

 # Managing environment variables

-Environment variables can be used to provide environment-specific configuration to your backend.
-They allow you to keep their values separate from your codebase by removing sensitive configuration information, improving the security flexibility when running in different environments.
+Environment variables can be used to provide your Flutter app with environment-specific configuration from your backend.
+They allow you to keep configuration values separate from your codebase, improving the security and flexibility when connecting your Flutter app to different environments.

 :::info